 These goat cheese stuffed bacon wrapped dates couldn't be easier.
 The measurements don't make or break the recipe, so you can quickly make these sweet and salty appetizers without any measuring.

-On their own, they are a nice sweet treat, but when paired with goat cheese and salty bacon, they are pure magic.
+On their own, dates are a nice sweet treat, but when paired with goat cheese and salty bacon, they are pure magic.

-Make sure your dates are sliced down one side and the pit is removed (if you buy the pitted dates, they will most likely already be cut for you at least partially).
+Slice dates down one side and make sure the pit is removed (if you buy the pitted dates, they will most likely already be cut for you at least partially).

 Dates can sometimes have thick "hairs" in the packaging with them.
 Just pick them off and throw them out.
 It's part of the plant but you wouldn't want it in your appetizer.